Desperate To Leave The Deathtrap Of Quetta

 By Aubrey BelfordDecember 12, 2012

-After another devastating bomb blast in Quetta, there is even more fear in the violent streets of Afghanistan.
+After another devastating bomb blast in Quetta, there is even more fear in the violent streets of Pakistan.
 Australia is warning Hazaras not to risk seeking asylum there though.

 For years, the Pakistani city of Quetta has been studded with billboards put up by Australia.